rhdhorchestrator/orchestrator-go-operator/docs/operator-release/operator-release.md

 1. Pull a fresh copy of the repository.
 Alternatively pull the latest from main on your existing repository and ensure that the HEAD matches the upstream's HEAD commit hash.
 1. Create a new branch, example `release-1.5.0-rc1`.
 1. Update the version tag field in Makefile to the version you want it to be.
 1. To validate all files are synced, run `make generate manifest`.
-If there are changes to any files, halt release and verify those changes on a separate branch.
+If there are changes to any files, halt release and verify those changes.
 1. Run `make bundle`.
 This updates the contents of the `/bundle` with the new version tag.
-1. Push the commit.
+1. Review the changes and if satisfied, push the commit.
 1. Create a new PR against main, unless the changes are targeting a specific release.
 1. Get the PR reviewed by another team member.
 Two more pair of eyes are always welcome for these kind of things.
 1. Merge the PR.